 Other parties have developed and marketed female condoms.
 None of these female condoms marketed or under development by other parties have secured FDA approval.
-FDA approval is required to sell female condoms in the U.S. The Cupid female condom became the second female condom design to successfully complete the WHO prequalification process in July 2012 and be cleared for purchase by U.N. agencies.
+FDA approval is required to sell female condoms in the U.S. USAID, a U.S. government funded agency, is required to procure FDA approved product; however there can be exceptions.
+The Cupid female condom became the second female condom design to successfully complete the WHO prequalification process in July 2012 and be cleared for purchase by U.N. agencies.
 FC2 has also been competing with other female condoms in markets that do not require either FDA approval or WHO prequalification.
-We have experienced increasing competition in the global public sector, and competitors including Cupid received part of the last South African tender.
+We have experienced increasing competition in the global public sector, and competitors including Cupid received part of the last two South African tenders.
 Increasing competition in FC2's markets may put pressure on pricing for FC2 or adversely affect sales of FC2, and some customers, particularly in the global public sector, may prioritize price over other features where FC2 may have an advantage.
 It is also possible that other female condoms may receive FDA approval or complete the WHO prequalification process, which would increase competition from other female condoms in FC2's markets.